HuseyincanErgin/LineSight/README.md

 ---

-## 13. Gemini API key setup
+## 14. Gemini API Key Setup

-Gemini AI is optional.
+Gemini AI usage is optional.

 For security, do not upload your real API key to GitHub.